fastify/session/README.md

 #### Session#touch()

-Updates the `expires` property of the session.
+Updates the `expires` property of the session's cookie.

 #### Session#regenerate(callback)